mike99mac/mariacmdb/README.md

   --pattern PATTERN  pattern for query all columns --server SERVER    server to add or remove
 ```
+The host_name column must be unique.
+So if an 'add' operation is request for a record that is already in the table, ``SQL REPLACE`` is called, rather than ``INSERT``.
+If any of the attributes have changed, the new values will be updated.

-Following is an example of initializing the database, adding four servers and showing a query:
+Following is an example of initializing the database, describing it, adding four servers and showing a query:

 ```
 mariacmdb.py initialize